kuniga.me > Docs > Rust Cheatsheet

 ...

-pub fn get() -> impl Summary {
+}pub fn get() -> impl Summary {

 ...

-cannot return different implementations of Summary
+}Note however that get() cannot return different implementations of Summary.

-is only implemented for template types implementing Summary
+Below, the method my_summary is only implemented for template types implementing Summary, e.g. C<Article>.

 struct C<T> {